elenanesi/the_fairy_codemother/README.md

 Currently, this is (80, 100) for week days, and (150, 200) for week ends (fixed setup in simulate_users.py)

  # NOTE: It might take few scans for returning users to appear.
  The first scans are needed to generate enough client_ids to simulate returning users.
-Currently the choice for new vs returning is set to 50-50, within the demo website at line 28 of all pages of https://github.com/elenanesimm/demo_website
+Currently the choice for new vs returning is set to 50-50:
+ - at @app.before_request (currently at line 41) for the Flask website available here https://github.com/elenanesi/web_playground_flask
+ - at line 28 of all pages for the localhost website https://github.com/elenanesi/demo_website

 # INSTALLATION